ajaykumar-hackwarts/Web-Vulnerabilities/XSS.md

 <img width="903" height="423" alt="image" src="https://github.com/user-attachments/assets/d55d858c-2c58-455f-969c-a6ccf7d7cd62" />

-- We can see wehen we search it has 2 results inside the DOM if it were only one we may think it is reflected xss which is echoes immediately.
-Here one one result is used normallt to display the search result and another is used inside the image attribute in the searchTerms variable.
+- We can see when we search it has 2 results inside the DOM if it were only one we may think it is reflected xss which is echoes immediately.
+Here one one result is used normal to display the search result and another is used inside the image attribute in the searchTerms variable.
 - We can we see it is getting the search string in a query and append to the img src's atrribute  in the document.write function.
 - Here only we have to write out malicious payload and call alert().
 - src="/resources/images/tracker.gif?searchTerms=sdadasd" We have to close src attribute and should come out put a new attribute and we can call alert().